Prayer for Lori Gilbert Kaye

 A Prayer to Prevent Antisemitism

 Lord God, through the covenant you established with the Jewish People, we Christians have been grafted into this covenantal tradition according to St. Paul.
-But very often throughout history we have shown ourselves ungrateful for this gift given us through Jesus who imbued in his teachings this Jewish covenantal tradition through acts of antisemitism.
+But very often throughout history, we have shown ourselves ungrateful for this gift given us through Jesus who imbued in his teachings this Jewish covenantal tradition through acts of antisemitism.
 We join with Popes St. John Paul II and Francis in confessing our sins of antisemitism past and present.
-Through this prayer we commit ourselves to the elimination any remaining anti-Semitic teachings in the Catholic community and pledge to add our public voice in denouncing any manifestations of antisemitism in contemporary society.
+Through this prayer, we commit ourselves to the elimination of any remaining anti-Semitic teachings in the Catholic community and pledge to add our public voice in denouncing any manifestations of antisemitism in contemporary society.
 We ask your blessing so that we may have the strength to fulfill this pledge we make in your presence.

 by John T. Pawlikowski, OSM, Profiles in Catholicism

 A Prayer for our Jewish Sisters and Brothers and First Responders in Pittsburgh